Newpoki/poc-demo-ut/README.md

 # **POC demo front-end tests**

 This project is a very tiny app based on react, redux with typescript that only contains an input with a decrement and increment buttons.
-Based on this, there is some test, from unit tests to end-to-end tests.
+Based on this, there are some tests, from unit tests to end-to-end tests.

 It has been created with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) so it already comes with few common packages.

 This README.md is not explaining how the differents tests are made in the application, but it's explaining what part are tested and why.
-Each of the libs I'm using here are really well documented, and you should give them a look to have a better understanding of how what they are providing can help us to have a better codebase
+Each of the libs I'm using here are really well documented, and you should give them a look to have a better understanding of how what they are providing can help us to have a better and safer codebase

 ## **Getting started**